ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/batch_commit.rst

 	}]
  }]

-The batch upload feature expects to ingest a JSON file consisting of a list of dictionaries.
+The Batch Upload feature expects to ingest a JSON file consisting of list(s) of dictionaries.
+As shown in the above examples, the default/legacy "V1" Batch operation expects a single list of Indicator objects only.
+For enhanced "V2" Batch operation, both Indicator and Group objects are supported, where each is to be contained inside of its own "indicator" and/or "group" array definition.
+Generally speaking, the list of fields expected within each Indicator or Group item parallels those described in the Indicator and Group creation operations (specified here and here).
+Additionally, a 'type' field is required within each item corresponding to the particular Indicator or Group type being specified (e.g. "Host", "Address", etc., for Indicators and "Incident", "Adversary", etc., for Groups).

 +----------------------+----------------------+-----------+
 | Field                | Data type            | Required? |